soxueren/atsd/administration/user-authentication.md

 ## Built-in Account

 -   When accessed for the first time after the installation, the database presents a web page for configuring the default administrator account.
-This built-in user account is assigned an `ADMIN` role which has `All Entities: Read / Write` permissions.
+This built-in user account is assigned `ADMIN` role which has `All Entities: Read / Write` permissions.

 ## Changing the Password